jo3-l/vscode-typst-implied-multiplication/README.md

 # `vscode-typst-implied-multiplication`

 Recently, I've been evaluating Typst as an alternative to LaTeX.
 In general, the experience has been quite positive!
 However, one thing I miss from LaTeX is implied multiplication: in LaTeX, one can write `abc` for the product of three variables `a`, `b`, `c`.
-In Typst, on the other hand, one must write `a b c` instead, since `abc` could refer to the variable `abc`.
+In Typst, on the other hand, one must write `a b c` instead, since `abc` could refer to the variable `abc`; the spaces are required to disambiguate.

-While this design decision is defensible, my muscle memory is too used to implied multiplication, so I often find myself adding in spaces after the fact.
-So:
+While this design decision is defensible, my muscle memory is too used to implied multiplication, and I often find myself adding in spaces after the fact.
+Hence:

 **This VS Code extension contributes a command that automatically fixes implied multiplication errors in the lines surrounding the cursor in Typst files.
 For instance, it will replace `A_(ij)`with`A_(i j)`, assuming that there is no variable named `ij` defined.**